pravinpgr9/goa-getaway-haven/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**
+### Edit a File Directly in GitHub

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
 - Make your changes and commit the changes.

-**Use GitHub Codespaces**
+### Use GitHub Codespaces

 - Navigate to the main page of your repository.
 - Click on the "Code" button (green button) near the top right.
 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+- Edit files directly within the Codespace, commit, and push your changes once you're done.

-## What technologies are used for this project?
+## What Technologies Are Used for This Project?

-This project is built with .
+This project is built with:

 - Vite
 - TypeScript